 (e) Should the final results of an audit be presented to a provider that operates on a two-year publishing cycle that publisher shall make corrections on the next published continuing education documents.
 If the publisher is within a six months period prior to the beginning of a new two-year publishing cycle, for which the provider is approved to offer continuing education, the changes in course content or credit hours awarded will not be effective until the end of the next full two-year publishing cycle.

-(F) Counselors and marriage and family therapists may earn up to fifteen hours of continuing professional education per renewal period in distance learning credit as defined in paragraph (A)(11) of rule 4757-9-06 of the Administrative Code.
-Social workers may earn all hours of continuing professional education per renewal period in distance learning credit as defined in paragraph (A)(11) of rule 4757-9-06 of the Administrative Code.
+(F) Counselors, marriage and family therapists, and social workers may earn all hours of continuing professional education per renewal period in distance learning credit as defined in paragraph (A)(11) of rule 4757-9-06 of the Administrative Code.

 (G) Counselors, social workers and marriage and family therapists may use up to twelve hours from the prior renewal period for their current renewal, only if they had an excess of hours over thirty hours from the immediate prior renewal.
 This practice is known as "banking" continuing education hours (CEUs).
 For example, a licensee earned forty-two hours of CEUs from May 20, 2010 to May 20, 2012.
 That licensee may use up to twelve hours of CEUs from the May 20, 2012 renewal toward the renewal due in May 20, 2014.
 If audited, the licensee shall provide proof of at least sixty total hours: forty-two hours of CEUs (or thirty plus whatever number are being banked) from May 20, 2010 to May 20, 2012; and at least eighteen CEUs (or the remainder needed to equal a total of thirty hours) from May 20, 2012 through May 20, 2014.